pulumi/pulumi-hugo/themes/default/content/blog/pulumi-is-imperative-declarative-imperative/index.md

 Duration: 13s
 ```

-While this is definitely an imperative program, there is one important thing to understand: instantiating an
-`s3.Bucket`, `s3.BucketObject` or any other Pulumi resource should not be interpreted as an imperative creation
-of the resource in the language host.
-Behind the scenes, any resource instantiation in the language host triggers a
-`Register Resource` request to the Pulumi engine.
-All these `Register Resource` requests together form the
-resource model you as an infrastructure developer want to get in the end.
+While this is definitely an imperative program, there is one important thing to understand: Instantiating an `s3.Bucket`, `s3.BucketObject`, or any other Pulumi resource should not be interpreted as an imperative creation of the resource in the language host.
+Behind the scenes, any resource instantiation in the language host triggers a `Register Resource` request to the Pulumi deployment engine.
+All these `Register Resource` requests together form the resource model you as an infrastructure developer want to get in the end.

-Running your program always sends the full resource model to the Pulumi Engine regardless of what state your
-current infrastructure is in.
+Running your program always sends the full resource model to the Pulumi deployment engine regardless of what state your current infrastructure is in.

-Our previous example was shown in Python, but recently we also delivered [support for YAML](https://www.pulumi.com/docs/intro/languages/yaml/).
+Our previous example was shown in Python, but recently we also delivered [support for YAML]({{< relref "/docs/intro/languages/yaml" >}}).
 The creation of our S3 bucket could be converted to this snippet:

 ```yaml